samcabano/python_hackathon/README.md

 For our hackathon project, my partner and I chose to create a blackjack game in python.
 We utilized the "Use, Modify, Create" methodology with code found on [GitHub](https://gist.github.com/mjhea0/5680216).

+Here is an example from main function of the game:
 ```python
 def game():
 #clear the "choice" variable and clear the screen